If you've recently found yourself half way through a box of sugary cereal before realizing you weren't even hungry, you're not alone.

 3. Baked goods

+Many of us turn to Betty Crocker for a little therapy.
+But the types of baked goods you indulge in make a big difference.
 White flour is processed and stripped of all the nutrient goodness found in whole grains.
 This is why bread products made from white flour are known as simple carbohydrates.
 They’re easily broken down and cause a spike in blood sugar, which in turn increases cortisol.
 This causes an inflammatory response, which over time can contribute to chronic inflammation, and cause food cravings.
+Instead, bake your own whole-grain varieties, like these Sweet and Tart Cranberry-Orange Muffins, to fill that comfort-food craving the healthy way.